Kalagan people: Etymology

-Kagan came from the word kaag, which means to inform, to secure or secrecy.
-It is a native word used by the tribe earlier when they have to inform the people in the tribe and also on their neighbouring tribes, the Mandayas and Mansakas about something happen since they are living in the river keys and coastal areas of Davao.
-The other term also is Ka – allagan which means shining light referring from to the sun due as they are believed to be more advanced in lifestyle and society than their neighbouring tribes which live on the highlands of the mountains of Davao.
+Kagan came from the word kaag, which means to inform, secure, or secrecy.
+It is a native word used by the tribe earlier when they have to inform the people in the tribe and also their neighbouring tribes, the Mandayas and Mansakas about something happening since they are living in the river keys and coastal areas of Davao.
+The other term also is Ka – allagan which means shining light referring to the sun as they are believed to be more advanced in lifestyle and society than their neighbouring tribes which live on the highlands of the mountains of Davao.

 History

 Pre-Islamic era

 The Kalagans lived in communities called banwa.
 The banwas were usually located at the rivers and the river keys of Davao.
-Each banwa has its own leader called a datu.
-The datu is usually a man with a strong political and physical leadership among the community.
+Each banwa has its leader called a datu.
+The datu is usually a man with strong political and physical leadership in the community.

-Before Islam came to Mindanao, the early Kalagans were believed to be animist and they believed that there is a one supreme God called Tagallang, which means "creator".
-They also believed that all of nature like trees, stones, mountains, the river and ocean has a spirit, that they called maguya.
+Before Islam came to Mindanao, the early Kalagans were believed to be animists and they believed that there was one supreme God called Tagallang, which means "creator".
+They also believed that all of nature like trees, stones, mountains, the river, and the ocean has a spirit, that they called maguya.
 The Kalagan respected the maguya by performing ceremonial rituals.

-The ones who performs the rituals are priests called balyans which means shaman or healer or the one who can contact the spirits by asking cure for the sick, for the guidance and security of the tribe, and even fortune-telling.
+The ones who perform the rituals are priests called balyans which means shaman or healer or the ones who can contact the spirits by asking for cures for the sick, for the guidance and security of the tribe, and even fortune-telling.
 The balyans may either be a man or woman, and they are specialized in contacting the spiritual realm.
 Same as the Mandayas, the Kalagan people contact the spiritual realm by performing a kulintang and a ritual dance holding a kasag, a native shield with bells surrounding it, while the balyans dance, the bells creating a sound as an activation of the spirits to enter the body of the balyan.